boozallen/sdp-docs/pages/deployment-guides/openshift/2_2_Pipeline_Config.rst

     deploy_to prod      // openshift
   }

-Although the sdp library doesn't provide the implementation for one of the steps here, it's being imported because both the sonarqube and openshift libraries depend on a step it defines.
+Although the sdp library doesn't provide the implementation for any of the steps here, it's being imported because both the SonarQube and OpenShift libraries depend on a step it defines.

 .. note::